 Don said: “I am proud of George Michael for standing up for life and sanity.
 I am delighted that he chose a song of mine to express these feelings.
 We must remember that the Wizard is really a cowardly old man hiding behind a curtain with a loud microphone.
 It takes courage and a song to pull the curtain open and expose him.
 Good Luck George.”

-Don McLean continues to tour the world and release new material.
-In 2009 his latest studio album, “Addicted to Black”, was released and in 2010 he returned to Europe for a seven nation tour, including the Royal Albert Hall, London on May 7th.
+In 2009 his studio album, “Addicted to Black”, was released and in 2010 he returned to Europe for a seven nation tour, including the Royal Albert Hall, London on May 7th.

 2011 has seen another tour of UK and Ireland, including a sensational appearance at Europe’s largest music festival, Glastonbury.